Occupational Therapy Program

 Students who complete the program receive a Bachelor of Arts degree from Carthage and a Master of Science in Occupational Therapy (MSOT) from Washington University.

-- BIO 3300 Human Anatomical Systems
+BIO 3300 Advanced Human Anatomical Systems

 - PYC 2850 Child and Adolescent Development